wilsonliaows/docs/connectors/mysql.md

 ### WHERE condition
 This input field is used to filter and identify rows to perform an action on.
 This is used in the following way.
 - filter rows to be picked up in triggers
-- filter rows in Select rows action
+- filter rows in **Select rows** action
-- filter rows to be deleted in Delete rows action
+- filter rows to be deleted in **Delete rows** action

 This clause will be used as a `WHERE` statement in each request.
 This should follow basic SQL syntax.
 String values must be enclosed in single quotes (`''`) and columns used must exist in the table.

-A simple `WHERE` condition to search based on values in a single column looks like this.
+A simple `WHERE` condition to filter rows based on values in a single column looks like this.

 ```sql
 currency = 'USD'
 ```

-If used in a Search rows action, this `WHERE` condition will return all rows that has the value 'USD' in the `currency` column.
+If used in a **Select rows** action, this `WHERE` condition will return all rows that has the value 'USD' in the `currency` column.

 Your `WHERE` condition can also contain subqueries.
 The following query can be used on the `users` table.